Telefonica awards Nokia and Ericsson equal use of its Spanish 5G bands

 “In 5G, all the providers have demonstrated they’re supremely prepared... and we feel very comfortable having the best technological partners.”

-The 700MHz band will be up for grabs before the 21st July, in a twice-delayed auction in which operators Orange (ORAN.PA), Telefonica, and Vodafone (VOD.L) have all expressed interest.
+The 700MHz band will be up for grabs before the 21st July, in a twice-delayed auction in which operators Orange, Telefonica, and Vodafone have all expressed interest.

 The contracts include the possibility of the Scandinavian operators expanding current 4G services or migrating to 5G depending on their needs.